EngineCreep/enginecreep/ROADMAP.md

 ## 📈 Current Progress

-- ✅ 241 engine research profiles
+- ✅ 22 engines researched from zero and reviewed by hand
-- 🚗 25+ manufacturers covered
+- 🚗 14 BMW engine families, each in a specific car
-- 📊 Reliability scoring
+- 📚 1,419 sources behind 168 confirmed issues
-- 🔧 Maintenance schedules
+- 📊 Evidence-based reliability scoring, calibrated against reference engines
-- 💰 Repair cost estimates
+- ⚠️ Confirmed-issue database with known failure types
-- 📉 Ownership cost analysis
+- 💰 Typical repair price range for every failure type
-- ⚠️ Common failure database
+- 📋 Buying advice and a buying checklist for every engine
-- 📚 Buying advice
+- 🔍 Engine comparison and curated lists
-- 🔍 Engine comparison
+- 📖 Public methodology
-- 🌍 Available worldwide
+- 🌍 Available in English and German

 EngineCreep is actively expanding, with new engines and improvements released regularly.